StevenMolvin/Movie-Rental-CLI-App/README.md

         Open your terminal, navigate to your remote repository directory and run:
             $ pipenv install

+    -Run "python3 movies.db" or "python movies.db" depending on your python version.

 # CONTRIBUTION GUIDELINES
     -Fork the project